-The Overland is a passenger train service between Adelaide and Melbourne that began in 1887 and looks set to close forever.
+The Overland is a passenger train service between Adelaide and Melbourne that began in 1887 and looks set to close forever if it isn’t rescued with government funding.

 The train runs as a twice-weekly daylight service between Adelaide and Melbourne and carries about 17,000 passengers per year.
 It departs Adelaide on Mondays and Fridays and returns to Adelaide on Tuesdays and Saturdays.
 A one-way trip takes around 10.5 hours compared to a 1.5 hour flight between the cities airports.